scarpent/ledgerbil/README.md

 That is, no automated tool within the Ledger program itself.
 But you can create or find tools to help with various data entry and reconciliation chores, or to report on your data in ways not supported by ledger.
-(One of my goals with ledgerbil is that it shouldn't modify or reformat your journal entries except in limited and expected ways which are called out below.)

 At a minimum, all you really need is a text editor for data entry.
 I'm using Sublime Text for my journal, and with the [syntax highlighting